 The structure and the data of these tables are shown below.
-The tbl_links table has a column named as links_category.
-This column is used to map each link data with the corresponding tag by referring the tag_id.
+The tbl_links table has a column named links_category.
+This column is used to map each link data with the corresponding tag by referring to the tag_id.

-I have referred this column as a foreign key index of the tbl_links table.
+I have referred to this column as a foreign key index of the tbl_links table.
 I have used these common column key indexes in the below examples of MySQL JOINs.

-I wrote join condition to check the mapping between the tables with the use of the columns tbl_links.links_category and the tbl_tag.tag_id having common data.
+I wrote the join condition to check the mapping between the tables with the use of the columns tbl_links.links_category and the tbl_tag.tag_id having common data.
 The query checks if the join condition is satisfied and gives intersected data as shown in the Venn diagram.